Texas Tech vs. Kansas State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Texas Tech's games this season have gone over 60.5 points three of seven times.
+- Texas Tech and its opponents have gone over the current 60.5-point total in three of seven games this season.

-- Kansas State's games have gone over 60.5 points in just one opportunity this season.

-- The two teams combine to score 63 points per game, 2.5 more than the over/under in this contest.
+- These two squads combine to surrender 56.1 points per game, 4.4 fewer than this contest's over/under.

-- This contest's over/under is 4.4 points more than the 56.1 these two squads combine to allow per game this season.

 - The Red Raiders and their opponents score an average of 59.6 points per game, 0.9 fewer than Saturday's total.